ispras/qdt/docs/overview/features.md

 3. Compare execution logs in terms of C language (variable values, line numbers) on breakpoints set by the test author.

-The oracles is (frequently) host CPU.
+The oracle is host CPU frequently.
 Architecture differences does not matter too much because comparison is on C language level.